 Will – A legal document that has very strict execution requirements to be valid and deals with the deceased’s wishes for his or her assets and responsibilities after their death, subject to certain rights of spouses and children.

 Estate – Everything owned by a deceased person is referred to as their legal Estate.
-After payment of debts and taxes the Estate is divided amongst beneficiaries.
-If there is a Will the distribution will be in accordance with the Will.
+After payment of debts and taxes, the Estate is divided amongst beneficiaries.
+If there is a Will or Estate Planning done the distribution will be in accordance with the Will.
 If there is no Will the distribution will take effect in accordance with the rules as set out in law in the Succession Act 1965.